- 1. Bone Marrow Drive

 Ø because blood donations are down across the country, it is crucial we do everything we can to ensure your upcoming blood drive is successful.

-Ø Your effort can make a significant impact in someone’s life.
+Ø Your effort can make a significant impact on someone's life.
 Blood and platelets are needed for many different reasons.
 It could be used for the little girl with a rare blood disorder, a family member fighting cancer, or a friend involved in a car accident.
-A supply shortage means that blood may not be available when it’s needed most.
+A supply shortage means that blood may not be available when it's needed most.

 Here is some more additional information about Blood Donation.

 Someone needs blood every two seconds.
 One donation can save up to three lives.
-That is powerful.

 We understand you are extremely busy.
 One out of five people who enter a hospital will need a blood transfusion.
 Blood donation is the act of giving life.
 Although the whole process can take up to an hour of your time, it can provide an entire lifetime for a local patient.